New York City Fire Department: 1898–2001

-On January 1, 1898 the different areas of New York were consolidated, which ushered the Fire Department into a new era.
+On January 1, 1898, the different areas of New York were consolidated, which ushered the Fire Department into a new era.
 All the fire forces in the various sections were brought under the unified command of the first Commissioner in the history of the Fire Department.
-This same year Richmond (now Staten Island) became a part of the City of New York, but the volunteer units there remained in place until they were gradually replaced by paid units in 1915, 1928, 1932 and 1937 when only two volunteer units remained, Oceanic Hook & Ladder Vol Engine and Richmond Fire.
+This same year, Richmond (now Staten Island) became a part of the City of New York.
+However, the volunteer units there remained in place until they were gradually replaced by paid units in 1915, 1928, 1932 and 1937, when only two volunteer units remained, Oceanic Hook & Ladder Vol Engine and Richmond Fire.

 The unification of the Fire Department, which took place in 1898, would pave the way for many changes.
-In 1909 the Fire Department received its first piece of motorized fire apparatus.
+In 1909, the Fire Department received its first piece of motorized fire apparatus.
 On March 25, 1911 a fire in the Triangle Shirtwaist Company killed 146 workers, most of whom were young female immigrants.
 Later the same year the fire college was formed to train new fire fighters, and on May 1, 1913 the Bureau of Fire Prevention was created.

-In 1919 the Uniformed Firefighters Association was formed.
+In 1919, the Uniformed Firefighters Association was formed.
 Tower ladders and the SuperPumper System were introduced in 1965.
 Major apparatus of the SuperPumper System (the SuperPumper and the SuperTender) was phased out in 1982, in favor of the Maxi-Water Unit.
 But the 5 Satellite Units of the system, together with the Maxi-Water Unit (known as Satellite 6 since 1999) are still actively used as of 2007 for multiple alarm fires and certain other incidents.
 These are now called the Satellite Water System.
 Other technical advances included the introduction of high pressure water systems, the creation of a Marine fleet, adoption of vastly improved working conditions and the utilization of improved radio communications.

 On November 23, 1965, incoming Mayor Lindsay announced the appointment of Robert O. Lowery as Fire Commissioner of the New York City Fire Department.
 His was the first commissioner level appointment announced by the Mayor-elect.
-Lowery, who was the first African American to serve as a Fire Commissioner of a major U.S. city, served in that position for more than 7 years until his resignation on September 29, 1973 in order to campaign for then-Controller Abraham D. Beame, the Democratic candidate for Mayor.
+Lowery, who was the first African American to serve as a Fire Commissioner of a major U.S. city, served in that position for more than seven years until his resignation on September 29, 1973 in order to campaign for then-Controller Abraham D. Beame, the Democratic candidate for Mayor.